Often, the catwalk is blamed for dismantling the delicate confidence of teenage girls. But for…

 Instead of dieting this summer, go into the season with a long-term perspective.

-Christmas is going to come every year for the rest of your life, why not learn to manage it as part of your life and the whole year-round, rather than trying to fight it so extremely, because you feel the pressure of summer and beach weather?
+Christmas is going to come every year for the rest of your life, so why not learn to manage it as part of your life and the whole year-round, rather than trying to fight it so extremely, because you feel the pressure of summer and beach weather?

 If you’re unhappy with your weight approach this season sensibly so you don’t swing between the two extremes of strict dieting and crazy overeating.